realrate/Causing/README.md

 The network's nodes are represented by the model variables and its edge weights are given by the direct effects.
 Identification could be given by zero restrictions on direct effects implied by the equation model provided.
 Otherwise, identification is automatically achieved via ridge regression / weight decay.
-We choose the smallest regularization parameter sufficient to achieve a well conditioned positive-definite Hessian, being evaluated at the estimated direct effects.
+We choose the regularization parameter minimizing out-of-sample sum of squared errors subject to at least yielding a well conditioned positive-definite Hessian, being evaluated at the estimated direct effects.

 Unlike classical deep neural networks, we follow a sparse and 'small data' approach.
 Estimation of structural direct effects is done using PyTorch and automatic differentiation